pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Are there duties or chores that you don't think you would do in a marriage? (take out the trash, mow the lawn, clean bathrooms, iron, etc)
 * Which type of home do you think would have the most benefit for our lifestyle?
 Apartment (no maintenance but not much privacy and not a long term investment)?
 House (regular yard work and maintenance but the most privacy)?
 Townhouse/condo (no yard or exterior maintenance but certain restrictions and not as much privacy)?
 * Do you keep things that have no real use and wil probably never been used again (old newspapers, magazines, broken appliances, etc.)?
 Would you be wil ing to throw out or let your mate help you go through your "junk" if the clutter began to affect your relationship?
-* How long do you usual y take to get ready in the morning?
+* How long do you usually take to get ready in the morning?
 * How do you feel about your mate redecorating without consulting you?
 * How soon would you like to move out of our first (or current) home?
 * Next year?
 Five years?
 After the kids move out?
 Never?